tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mps_input.html.markdown

 ## Import

-mps flow can be imported using the id, e.g.
+mps input can be imported using the id, e.g.

 ```
-terraform import tencentcloud_mps_flow.flow flow_id
+terraform import tencentcloud_mps_input.input input_id
 ```